Trishala-Sin/KUBERNETES_WORKS/KUBERNETES_NOTES.md

 ## Kubernetes

-evolution of Kubernetes from Borg, Google's very own distributed workload manager.
+Evolution of Kubernetes from Borg, Google's very own distributed workload manager.
 Cloud Native Computing Foundation (CNCF) : hosts the Kubernetes project, along with other popular cloud-native projects, such as Prometheus, Fluentd, cri-o, containerd, Helm, Envoy, and Contour, just to name a few.